Where Personal InjuryMeets Personal Service

 The Whaley Law Firm Personal Injury Podcast – Episode 2

-Hosted by Louisville personal injury attorney Aaron Whaley
+Hosted By Louisville Personal Injury Attorney Aaron Whaley

 In Episode 2 of The Whaley Law Firm Personal Injury Podcast, Louisville personal injury attorney Aaron Whaley discusses different topics involving car accidents, including: where collisions typically happen; initiating the medical record; common injuries; and 3 tips for the winter transition.
 Have you been injured in an accident due to negligence?
 Contact our law firm today for your free consultation.